MarshalJoe/joecmarshall/content/posts/1-minute-markdown.md

 And speaking of `<br>` tags, **HTML tags are valid in markdown**, meaning that if you'd like to drop in a regular 'ol `<br>` tag that's OK too.

 # How To Use It
 Although markdown is ultimately just plain text (so you can write markdown content using any editor) there are many applications that support extra features, like automatically implementing markdown in-page or providing an easy preview window to see what it looks like rendered.
-There are also many ways to translate `.md` files into other types if you need your content in pdf, doc, or another form.
+There are also many ways to translate `.md` files into other types if you need your content in `pdf`, `doc`, or another form.
 Here's just a smattering of some of the best options:

 ## Web
 - [Dillinger](http://dillinger.io/)